 Throughout the Golden Circle and actually throughout most of the Icelandic farmlands, you will see hundreds of Icelandic horses.
 For those of us in the UK, they can be equated to a cross between the Shetland pony and those wild ponies found grazing in the New Forest.
 For those elsewhere in the world, I expect seeing these horses would be an absolute wonder for you.

 Most of the horses seem to be tame and welcome strokes – you’ll spot quite a few cars pulling over to view and pet them.
-However, it is still best to take your care with these animals and leave them alone should you spot any strange, odd or threatening behaviour from them.
+However, it’s still best to take your care with these animals and leave them alone should you spot any strange, odd or threatening behaviour.
 That said, in the 4 days we were in Iceland, we didn’t see a single horse acting oddly, so I expect any horse related accidents are in the minority.

 Viewing and stroking Icelandic horses is of course free.
-Riding them might be another story though!
+Riding them is another story though!

-There you are – my six best and recommended highlights when visiting the Golden Circle, and actually, these are sights you really shouldn’t miss on any trip to Iceland!
-Each of these attractions offer something different and unique but all involve spectacular sights, beauty and magic to add to your travels to Iceland.
+There you are – my six best and recommended highlights of the Golden Circle in Iceland.
+And actually, these are sights you really shouldn’t miss on any trip to Iceland!
+Each of these attractions offers something different and unique but all involve spectacular sights, beauty and magic to add to your travels to Iceland.

 Anyway, enough of my ramblings – what do you think?
 Which is your favourite of these?
-Or are there any sights within the Golden Circle that I’ve missed?
+Or are there any other highlights of the Golden Circle that I’ve missed?
 Share your thoughts, comments and experiences below…

 Like this?
 Pin it!